Non-Involvement of Health Practitioners Policy

 Medical student promotion and graduation decisions are made on a case-by-case basis by the Student Academic Management Committee within the College of Medicine.

 Medical students who identify a perceived or actual conflict of interest after having been assessed in a course, module, or rotation will be assigned the grade submitted by the preceptor.
-The only recourse available to a medical student dissatisfied with their assigned grade are the regulations described in the college-level Procedures for Academic Appeal.
+If the medical student is dissatisfied with their assigned grades, then the student may request an appeal of the grade following the college-level Procedures for Academic Appeal.

 Student personal health information is governed by provincial legislation governing privacy and confidentiality of patient health records (the “Health Information Privacy Act”) as well as university-level processes designed to protect student privacy.